juan-esteban-berger/cuda_networks/README.md

 - Training using backpropagation and gradient descent
 - MNIST digit classification

+## Documentation
+For detailed documentation of the project, please visit the [Documentation Page](http://juanberger.com/cuda-networks-docs/).

 ## System Requirements

 This project was developed and tested on a system with the following specifications: